ioscodesnippet/ioscodesnippet.github.io/about.md

 - about
 ---

-# About

 ioscodesnippet.com is founded by [Jamz Tang].
+He started iOS development since 2009.
-During his 3+ years iOS experience he noticed there is just too much boilerplate code developers have to write.
-Since early 2012 he decided to host a blog to collect snippets and reusable components to hopefully also help others out there, but he's lacking commitment to this blog due to his full-time job.
+He noticed there's a lot simple tasks that required too much boilerplate code for developers to write manually.
+Three years ago he decided to host a blog to collect these snippets and reusable components hopefully that would also help others out there.
+However with a full-time job with him, he was lacking deserved commitment to this blog.

-2013 Sept is a big month for him.
-He decided to quit his job and become a freelancer.
-He think its time to look back into revamping this site, removing obsolete code and integrate Cocoapods to make using the snippets much easier.
+Something has changed after Sept 2013.
+He quitted his job and become a freelancer.
+With a bit more free time with him, he decided it's time to look back into revamping this site.
+The old blog has no easy way to let visitors to download and use the snippets, by integrating the CocoaPods, it could probably make using these snippets much easier.

+> Two heads are better than one.

-"Maybe someone would also like to contribute?", Tang thought.
-If you think you like this idea, please [get in touch] with him :)
+If you think you like this idea and also like to contribute, please [get in touch] with him :)

 <small>This site is hosted on GitHub Pages &mdash; Theme by <a href="https://github.com/orderedlist">orderedlist</a></small></p>